 ♦ Essays of 2000 - 3000 words are required:

 - Essays may have been written for other purposes (eg, coursework) but not published;

-- Any innovative or interesting topic related to project governance and controls will be welcome.
+- Any innovative or interesting topic related to project/program/portfolio governance or management will be welcome.

 ♦ The winner will receive:

 - The Walt Lipke Project Governance and Control Excellence Award (Perpetual Trophy);

 - Complimentary attendance at PGCS 2018; and